Funeral directors

 How to register a death online (funeral directors only)

-Benefits of the portal include:
+Benefits of using eRegistry include:

-• a quick and easy to follow death registration process
+• a quick and easy-to-follow death registration process

 Common questions about death registrations or certificates